While Dubai is considered somewhat less family-friendly than Abu Dhabi, there are still many things for children and families to do in the emirate.

 As expat children don't usually attend state-run schools in Dubai, there is a wide choice of international schools in the emirate.

-Entertainment for kids in Dubai
+Domestic help for expat kids in Dubai